-The world around is embracing change, education is evolving at a pace faster than any other period in recent history.
-In order to fit in the 21st century, new educational system of improved standards and models have been created that fosters the new technology and the learning resources are equally available for all, be it long distance or working individuals.
+The world is embracing change.
+Education is evolving at a pace faster than any other period in recent history.
+In order to fit in the 21st century, a new educational system of improved standards and models have been created that fosters new technology and equally available learning resources, be it long distance or working individuals.

 Classrooms of the future

-In the traditional classroom, in order to learn a synchronous manner, that is face to face at the same place at the same time was conducted.
-The classrooms of the future are not limited to one specific place.
+In the traditional classroom, it is standard to learn in a synchronous manner, whereas the classrooms of the future are not limited to one specific place.
 Rather, distance has little affect on them and they are available to all through online learning platforms and virtual spaces.
 Just like the phrase one size fits all is not held true, likewise, each student does not have the same suitable conditions to get education in a traditional manner.
 The key ways education is believed to setting change in high school and universities in the near future are;

 - Induction of technology in education (EdTech)